TheresaLui/SelfHelpContent_v2/articles/microsoft.databricks_cluster-manager-issues-tsg/content-cluster-possible-issues.md

 If cluster launch failed or a job failed prematurely at cluster creation stage, please collect cluster details and check the following:

-1. Check if any throttling or issues reported in ASC insights.
+1. Check if any throttling or issues reported in ASC insights
 2. From ASC, go to the Resource under Resource Explorer -> Cluster Resources tab -> Specify issue time frame and run diagnostics.
 Find the cluster and check the provisioning status and errors.
-3. Check cluster event logs in customer workspace.
+3. Check cluster event logs in customer workspace

 There are more that one possible **root cause** here.
 Please proceed according to user facing errors below: